-In case you are looking, here are some of our favourite easy low prep activities for children of different ages that are not worksheets or screen time.
+In case you are looking, here are some of our favorite easy low prep activities for children of different ages that are not worksheets or screen time.

-Water play with funnels, droppers, sponges, small animal toys and cups; Add food colouring and soap for bubbles if you don’t mind messy play.
+Water play with funnels, droppers, sponges, small animal toys, and cups; Add food coloring and soap for bubbles if you don’t mind messy play.

-Outdoor free play, a great way to get your essential vitamin D and vitamin N 🍃 for the strong immune system;
+Outdoor free play is a great way to get your essential vitamin D and vitamin N 🍃 for a strong immune system;

 Painting with water on rocks or on concrete.
 Simply pour water into plastic cups and supply with different size paintbrushes.
 It’s the most mess-free painting activity you can do;

-Our personal favourite is to draw to a story.
-Find an audiobook your children would love, give them a set of pencils, watercolour paints or pens to draw away.
-They may decide to draw what they listen to or simply whatever their heart desires. ✏️ My daughter’s favourite is the audiobook read by Kate Winslet “Magic Faraway Tree”.
+Our personal favorite is to draw to a story.
+Find an audiobook your children would love and give them a set of pencils, watercolor paints or pens to draw away.
+They may decide to draw what they listen to or simply whatever their heart desires. ✏️ My daughter’s favorite is the audiobook read by Kate Winslet “Magic Faraway Tree”.
 It is available for free on YouTube and lasts for hours!

 Collect all your recyclables for children to do construction with.
 Supply them with sticky tape and scissors and they are pretty much good to go.